Samsung/tizen-docs/docs/application/native/guides/text-input/autofill.md

     autofill_view_info_add_item(vi_h, ai_password);
     ```

-3. Request to get the data previously entered by the user and stored in an autofill service:
+3. To get the data previously entered by the user and stored in an Autofill service, request using the `autofill_fill_request()` function:

     ```c
     /* Send request to get autofill fill response */